fladd/ScanSessionTool/paper/paper.md

-Scan Session Tool was written to fill this gap, and to be used by neuroscientists, to help them increase transparency and reproducibility of their MRI research by standardizing scan session documentation and raw data archiving.
+Scan Session Tool was written to fill this gap, and to be used by neuroscientists, to help them increase transparency and reproducibility of their MRI research by standardising scan session documentation and raw data archiving.
 The software has already been successfully used during data collection of several fMRI studies [e.g. @krause_real-time_2017; @luhrs_potential_2019;
 @krause_active_2019; @krause_selfregulation_2021], and its standardised scan